 This scheduling process continued to be performed manually until the advent of readily available personal computers.
 PCs allowed schedulers to make use of software such as spreadsheets (i.e. Excel) to essentially automate manual scheduling.
 While spreadsheets sped up the process, they did little to change the fundamental approach.

 Improved Modeling = Improved Scheduling

 By their very nature, spreadsheet approaches are limited in their modeling capability.
-Without robust modeling capability, production scheduling software loses its ability to accurately predict when operations will finish.
-Modern, commercially available Finite Capacity Scheduling software and Advanced Planning and Scheduling software give users the ability to create detailed models of capacity.
+Without robust modeling, scheduling software loses its ability to accurately predict when operations will finish.
+Modern, commercially available Finite Capacity Scheduling software and Advanced Planning and Scheduling software give you the ability to create detailed models of capacity.
 When capacity is accurately modeled, schedules that accurately predict operation start and finish times over any time continuum can be easily generated.
-Just as importantly, the capacity models can be used as a what-if tool to aid in the decision making process.

 - Rapidly generate detailed dispatch lists for machines, labor, tooling and other constraints